-Risk Risk movement over 2023 Management and mitigation Solvency Risk This is the risk that the Society fails to meet its Solvency Capital Requirement The overarching aim of the Society is to maintain sufficient capital to demonstrate that the Long Term Business (LTB) is able to meet its Capital Requirements on a standalone basis.
+Risk Risk movement over 2024 Management and mitigation Solvency Risk This is the risk that the Society fails to meet its Solvency Capital Requirement The overarching aim of the Society is to maintain sufficient capital to demonstrate that the Long Term Business (LTB) is able to meet its Capital Requirements on a standalone basis.
 In managing this risk, the solvency position is: • monitored by the Executive Directors, and the Chief Actuary and reported to the Society's Commercial Board on a quarterly basis.
-The Commercial Board agree any management actions as required; • assessed by the Commercial Board through the annual Strategic Planning and Own Risk Solvency Assessment (ORSA) three years in advance; and • assessed by the Society's Chief Actuary and With Profits Actuary through the annual Solvency Valuation and Own Risk Solvency Assessment (ORSA) Report on an annual basis.
+The Commercial Board agree any management actions as required; • assessed by the Commercial Board through the annual Strategic Planning and Own Risk Solvency Assessment (ORSA) three years in advance; and • assessed by the Society's Chief Actuary and With-Profits Actuary through the annual Solvency Valuation and Own Risk Solvency Assessment (ORSA) Report on an annual basis.
 In addition, if required, there is the potential to draw on Fraternal assets to support the solvency of the LTB Funds.
 The solvency of the LTB funds will continue to be closely monitored by the Board and Commercial Board and appropriate management actions will be taken if necessary.

-Risk Risk movement over 2023 Management and mitigation Fraternal Strategy This is the risk that the Society fails to achieve its Fraternal Strategic Plan The Fraternal Board holds oversight responsibility for the application and achievement of the Fraternal Strategy.
+Risk Risk movement over 2024 Management and mitigation Fraternal Strategy This is the risk that the Society fails to achieve its Fraternal Strategic Plan The Fraternal Board holds oversight responsibility for the application and achievement of the Fraternal Strategy.
 The Fraternal Strategy is managed through various processes, procedures and controls, including: The Fraternal Strategic Plan is approved by the Society's Board; Quarterly Fraternal Strategic Reports detailing progress against the plan are reviewed by the Fraternal Board and the Board; Progress against key performance measurements is reported to the Fraternal Board on a quarterly basis.
 The Fraternal Board will agree actions as required; and The Branch Internal Audit Function undertakes audits of Branch financial administration and compliance.
 The findings are reported to the Fraternal Board.
 It is the responsibility of the Fraternal Board to oversee the implementation of any recommendations.
 Long Term Business (LTB) Strategy This is the risk that the Society fails to achieve its Long Term Business (LTB) Business Plan objectives The Commercial Board holds oversight responsibility for the LTB strategy.
-The LTB strategy includes the following elements: existing business; transfers of engagement; new business; and regulatory compliance, including Consumer Duty.
-The Commercial Board has documented processes, procedures and controls in place to monitor the achievement of the LTB strategy and a range of management actions it can take to mitigate this risk, including: The Annual LTB Business Plan is approved by the Commercial Board and the Board; Monthly LTB Balanced Scorecard reports are produced and submitted to the Commercial Board detailing the progress against the LTB Business Plan and KPI's; Frequent progress reports on the work undertaken to meet the new Consumer Duty requirements, including, customer journey and communications reviews, product reviews and fair value assessments for both open and closed products and updating product development, people and governance processes and policies; The Internal Audit Function undertake risk based audits of the Society's LTB operations and provide reports to the Commercial Board and the Audit, Risk and Compliance Committee.
+The LTB strategy includes the following elements: • existing business; • transfers of engagement; • new business; and • regulatory compliance, including Consumer Duty.
+The Commercial Board has documented processes, procedures and controls in place to monitor the achievement of the LTB strategy and a range of management actions it can take to mitigate this risk, including: • The Annual LTB Business Plan is approved by the Commercial Board and the Board; • Monthly LTB Balanced Scorecard reports are produced and submitted to the Commercial Board detailing the progress against the LTB Business Plan and KPI's; • Quarterly Consumer Duty management information reported to the Commercial Board to assess the outcomes customers receive.
+In addition, regular Fair Value Assessments to ensure that products offer fair value to customers are reviewed by the Executive Directors and approved by the Commercial Board. • The Internal Audit Function undertake risk based audits of the Society's LTB operations and provide reports to the Audit, Risk and Compliance Committee.
 It is the responsibility of the Executive Directors to oversee the implementation of any recommendations.